Edreesrm/Enhancing-Market-Trend-Prediction-Using-Convolutional-Neural-Networks-/README.md

     Creates a GUI using Tkinter for real-time predictions on buy or sell decisions based on the trained model.

+6. Cross-Validation.py

+This script implements cross-validation techniques to evaluate model performance on multiple data splits, ensuring robust and unbiased results.
+It also helps assess the predictive model's generalization

+capability.

 **Libraries required for installation are**